 Fall Mums & More

 Many visitors make Groth’s a stop on their annual fall outings.
-We have 6000 high quality, reasonably priced potted mums in every color imaginable and many different sizes.
+We have 3500 high quality, reasonably priced potted mums in every color imaginable.
 The plants are huge, loaded with buds, and will remain in color for 4 to 6 weeks.
-People are constantly amazed at the quality of the plants and will ask Deb Groth how she “gets them like that. ” Deb simply replies, “It’s what I do all summer.
-I love the plants and pay attention to what they need and then make sure they get it.”
+People are constantly amazed at the quality of the plants and will ask Deb how she “gets them like that.”
+“It’s what I do all summer.
+I enjoy growing the plants, pay attention to what they need and make sure they get it,” is the answer.
 We also grow over wintering fall pansies, which bloom until early December and return in the spring even bigger and better.